ivmai/bdwgc/doc/overview.md

 Irix pthreads, Linux threads, Windows threads, Solaris threads (pthreads only), HP/UX 11 pthreads, Tru64 pthreads, and MacOS X threads are supported.

+See also [here](porting.md) for the instructions on how to port the library to new platforms.

 ## Some Collector Details

 The collector uses a [mark-sweep](http://www.hboehm.info/gc/complexity.html)